turanszkij/WickedEngine/Documentation/WickedEngine-Documentation.md

 #### Post processing
 There are several post processing effects implemented in the `wiRenderer`.
 They are all implemented in a single function with their name starting with Postprocess_, like for example: `wiRenderer::Postprocess_SSAO()`.
 They are aimed to be stateless functions, with their function signature clearly indicating input-output parameters and resources.

+The chain/order of post processes is not implemented here, only the single effects themselves.
+The order of post proceses is more of a user responsibility, so it should be implemented in the [High Ievel Interface](#high-level-interface).
+For reference, a default post processchain is implemented in [RenderPath3D::RenderPostProcessChain()](#renderpath3d) function.

 ### wiEnums
 [[Header]](../WickedEngine/wiEnums.h)